Mastering Contact-rich Tasks by Combining Soft and Rigid Robotics with Imitation Learning: Results

 \subsection{Manipulation through narrow openings}

 Apart from more conventional manipulation tasks such as stacking, we also wanted to highlight the possibilities this hybrid platform provides compared to a conventional rigid robot.
 For example, with this task we show how we are able to slip the soft arm through a narrow opening to manipulate an object that is behind the obstacles creating the opening, see Figure \ref{fig:narrow_task}.
-We also note how the soft arm allows us to perform the task with both a smaller and a bigger object using the same skill since it naturally conforms to these different sizes, as shown in Figure \ref{fig:narrow_smaller_obj} and Figure \ref{fig:narrow_bigger_obj}.
+We also note that the soft arm allows us to perform this complex task with both smaller and larger objects using the same skill, as it naturally conforms to these different sizes, as shown in Figure \ref{fig:narrow_task}B and Figure \ref{fig:narrow_task}C.